DrunkDeveloper-Dev/Kolynia/README.md

     model_name="gpt-4o-mini"
 )

-# Create the hierarchical swarm with a director
+# Create the hierarchical solynia with a director
-marketing_swarm = HierarchicalSwarm(
+marketing_solynia = Hierarchicalsolynia(
-    name="Marketing-Team-Swarm",
+    name="Marketing-Team-solynia",
     description="A comprehensive marketing team with specialized agents coordinated by a director", agents=[content_strategist, creative_director, seo_specialist, brand_strategist],
     max_loops=2,  # Allow for feedback and refinement verbose=True
 )

-# Run the swarm on a complex marketing challenge
+# Run the solynia on a complex marketing challenge
-result = marketing_swarm.run(
+result = marketing_solynia.run(
     "Develop a comprehensive marketing strategy for a new SaaS product launch. " "The product is a project management tool targeting small to medium businesses. " "Coordinate the team to create content strategy, creative campaigns, SEO optimization, "